charlax/python-education/learning-python/01-intro.md

 ## Myths about Python

+❓ Questions to ask orally:

+- Have you heard about "..."?
+- What do you think about it.

+Myths about Python:

 - Python does not scale
     - Uber API: about 400k lines of Uber code (on top of the Pyramid web framework)
+    - Sentry
 - Python is a weakly typed language
     - "static" vs "dynamic" typing
     - "weak" vs "strong" typing